 The heads, bodies and legs are made of wood, while the arms are formed from wire.
 Both are fixed to wooden bases, the man’s (1 x 7.5 x 5.5 cm) being better carved and more stable than that of the woman’s (0.4 x 6.5 x 5 cm).
 He has a fringe of what looks like real brown hair poking out from under his hat.
 Her long black hair is made of wool and is drawn back from a central parting to a single plait falling down to below her hips.

-The man is wearing a high-collared white cotton shirt with long and wide sleeves.
+The man is wearing a version of the more modern “black” Bulgarian costume (chernodreshnik).
+It consists of a shirt, trousers and waistcoat.
+The high-collared white cotton shirt (riza) has long wide sleeves.
 Two diamond-shaped red patches are applied to the chest region.
 Brown braid is sewn around the cuffs.
-On top of this is a reddish-brown woollen waistcoat trimmed with black braid (zig-zag around the arm holes; a wide band around the neck and a thin band around the hem, with two strips of thin black braid going down the front of the waistcoat) and four felt buttons on the chest.
-He is wearing dark blue narrow trousers with black zig-zag braid sewn on the front of the thighs.
+On top of this is a reddish-brown woollen waistcoat (dzhamadan) trimmed with black braid (rick-rack around the arm holes; a wide band around the neck and a thin band around the hem, with two strips of thin black braid going down the front of the waistcoat) and four felt buttons on the chest.
+He is wearing narrow dark blue trousers with black rick-rack braid sewn on the front of the thighs.
 A red sash is worn around his waist (pojas).
 The bottom of the trousers are tucked into white thick linen leg wraps (navoi).
-He is wearing light brown soft leather shoes with pointed toes.
-On his head is a typical Bulgarian fur cap (kalpak) decorated with two woollen pompoms (one yellow, one green) sewn together on the left side.
+He is wearing light brown soft leather shoes (tsarvouli) with pointed toes.
+On his head is a typical cylindrical Bulgarian fur cap (kalpak) decorated with two woollen pompoms (one yellow, one green) sewn together on the left side.

 The woman is carrying a pitcher carved from wood under her right arm.